pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-Pandas supports also innPandas supports also inner, outer, and right joins.
+pandas supports also inner, outer, and right joins.
-More information on join/merge of tables is provided in :ref:`merging.join`.
-Or have a look to the :ref:`comparison with SQL<compare_with_sql.join>`.
+More information on join/merge of tables is provided in the user guide section on :ref:`database style merging of tables <merging.join>`.
+Or have a look at the :ref:`comparison with SQL<compare_with_sql.join>` page.

 .. raw:: html